FANTASY ZONE

 Teaser text from the American version:

-An evile force has overcome this beautiful land of awesome colors and peaceful people.
+An evil force has overcome this beautiful land of awesome colors and peaceful people.
 Plundering Golden Rubicom coins, your enemy is an intergalactic band of thieves.
 Armed with cannon and bombs, you must recover the stolen coins to buy expanded powers.
 But be careful!
 The alien Super Boss waits in ambush. restore order to the Federation or kiss the galaxy's favorite vacation place good-bye!

 Producer